Mohammed Fellah: Esbjerg

 In August 2013 Fellah moved to Danish Superliga side Esbjerg fB on a three-year contract.

 Nordsjælland

 In May 2016, Fellah moved to Danish Superliga side FC Nordsjælland on a three-year contract.

 Sandefjord

-On 31 August 2018 Fellah signed a one year deal with Sandefjord.
+On 31 August 2018 Fellah signed a one-year deal with Sandefjord.

 Return to Vålerenga

 In September 2019, Fellah returned to Vålerenga.

 International career

 Youth

 Fellah is of Moroccan descent, but has represented Norway at youth international level.
 He played for the Norway U-17 national team in qualifiers for the 2006 UEFA European U-17 Championship, scoring the first goal for Norway in their 3–1 win over Liechtenstein.

 Senior

-When Fellah was left out of the Norwegian national team squad for the 2012 King's Cup, which only consisted of players playing in Scandinavia, he stated that he wanted to play Morocco instead of Norway.
+When Fellah was left out of the Norwegian national team squad for the 2012 King's Cup, which only consisted of players playing in Scandinavia, he stated that he wanted to play for Morocco instead of Norway.
 One year later he was called up for the Norwegian squad for the friendly matches against South Africa and Zambia in January 2013, and said that he now wanted to play for Norway.
 He made his debut for Norway against South Africa on 8 January 2013, and started the match against Zambia four days later.